Ike4roo/Go-apps/Home Assistant expectant-screensaver/README.md

-# Screensaver for desktop (Debian xfce) that checks application (in tjis case is for Home Assistant) while shows any animation
+# Screensaver for desktop while checks application via HTTP GET

 Is used by me to show an animation `*.gif` in a fullscreen (hiding all OS interface) to not to let users interract with desktop (without any safety or blocking keyboard or mouse) while it waits for Home Assitant ready on a dedicated address